 Professionals’ Problems in Complying with Duties to Help Clients Make Well-Informed Decisions

 Lawyers and mediators are required to help clients develop realistic understandings of their cases in litigation.
 Rule 1.4(b) of the Model Rules of Professional Conduct states: “A lawyer shall explain a matter to the extent reasonably necessary to permit the client to make informed decisions regarding the representation.”
 Rule 1.0(e) defines “informed consent” as “the agreement by a person to a proposed course of conduct after the lawyer has communicated adequate information and explanation about the material risks of and reasonably available alternatives to the proposed course of conduct.”
+Although lawyers are not required to obtain informed consent for all client decisions, this is a useful concept for lawyers to consider generally.
 Helping parties make informed choices is an important element of self-determination under the Model Standards of Conduct for Mediators.

 This is way more easily said than done, however.
 Everyone is subject to numerous cognitive biases, and litigants and lawyers are especially prone to some biases that impair their decision-making.
 The dynamics of lawyer-client relationships aggravate decision-making problems, often leading lawyers to confuse clients rather than communicate clearly.

 Litigation is inherently uncertain and it’s hard to accurately predict court outcomes or the tangible costs of litigation, i.e., legal fees and expenses.
 While most lawyers and litigants probably don’t use formal decision analysis techniques, they understand the general logic.
 They recognize that there is a range of plausible court outcomes and that some options are more probable than others, leading to some estimated result or range of results.
 They also know that clients will incur the tangible costs, which generally can be quantified though not predicted with certainty.